wjzhengsh/blockchain/howto/ibp-console-create-app.md

 ```
 {:codeblock}

 The gateway now has all the information it needs to submit a transaction.
-The following line invokes the `issue` the issue function in the commercial paper contract, with the arguments defining the new commercial paper asset.
+The following line invokes the `issue` function in the commercial paper contract, with the arguments defining the new commercial paper asset.

 ```
 const issueResponse = await contract.submitTransaction('issue', 'MagnetoCorp', '00001', '2020-05-31', '2020-11-30', '5000000');